rkonoplev/dniester/legacy/README.md

 - **Migration-era Spring Boot classes** (custom database properties)

-They are preserved here for educational purposes and to help developers understand the migration approach and evolution of the project.
+They are preserved here for reference and to help developers understand the migration approach and evolution of the project.

 ## Current Development